chef/chef-web-docs/content/install_chef_air_gap.md

     Depending on your Chef Infra Server version and configuration (see [chef-server.rb](/server/config_rb_server_optional_settings/#config-rb-server-insecure-addon-compat)),
-    this can be retrieved via [chef-server-ctl oc-id-show-app supermarket](/ctl_chef_server/#ctl-chef-server-oc-id-show-app)
+    this can be retrieved using [chef-server-ctl oc-id-show-app supermarket](/ctl_chef_server/#ctl-chef-server-oc-id-show-app)
     or is located in `/etc/opscode/oc-id-applications/supermarket.json`: